kisorniru/API-Base-Project/docs/api-response.md

 # API responses

 Response helpers live in `apps.core.responses` and should be used instead of hand-built dictionaries in views.
+Keep examples short so they are easy to copy into real endpoints.

 ## Error codes